mapsforge/vtm/docs/Integration.md

 # Integration guide

-This article describes how to integrate the library in your project with Maven and [JitPack](https://jitpack.io/#mapsforge/vtm).
+This article describes how to integrate the library in your project with Maven and [JitPack](https://jitpack.io/#mapsforge/vtm) repositories.

 ## Maven